-With these evolutions, more information and activities of users are made available in OSNs.
-As a result, new access control schemes are needed to capture these new developments.
-Let us illustrate this need by a few scenarios in OSNs. \begin{itemize} \item Someone broke the window of Alice's expensive car and took her iPhone and wallet when she parked the car in the area of Montparnasse in Paris.
-Alice publishes a status in the OSN to see if anyone can provide her some clue to find the things back.
-She doesn't want everyone to know that she has a super expensive car, and people who live in other areas or cities won't be able to give any useful information, Therefore, she intends to choose people who live in or have been to the Montparnasse area as audiences of her status. \item Bob wants to organize a fundraising party for children's rare diseases.
+\begin{itemize} \item Someone broke the window of Alice's expensive car and took her purse when she parked the car in the area of Montparnasse in Paris.
+Alice publishes a status in the OSN to see if anyone can provide her some clue to find the purse back.
+She doesn't want everyone to know that she has an expensive car, and people who live in other areas or cities won't be able to give her any useful information.
+Therefore, she intends to choose people who live in the Montparnasse area as audiences of her status. \item Bob wants to organize a fundraising party for children's rare diseases.
 He doesn't want to make this event public as certain sensitive information of the participants can be leaked, e.g., it is possible that some participants' family members may suffer from the disease.
-Instead, Bob only wants people who are linked with a certain number of charities (through donations, volunteering, etc) like him to attend the party. \item Charlie has some friends who work at the rival company of his own employer.
-These friends invited Charlie to attend the party organized by their company.
-Charlie had a blast and published a photo taken at the party.
+Instead, Bob only wants people who are linked with a certain number of charities (through donations, volunteering, etc) as him to attend the party. \item Charlie has some friends who work at the rival company of his own employer.
+These friends invited him to attend the party organized by their company.
+Charlie publishes a photo taken at the party.
 Apparently, it is not a good idea for his colleagues and boss to see this photo.
 Thus Charlie wants no one but his friends who work at this rival company to see it. \end{itemize} In relationship-based schemes, a resource owner cannot exploit any other information but user relationships between him and the requester when defining access control policies.
 Therefore, the above requirements cannot be fully and precisely formulated in the current schemes proposed in the literature.